 Required of all applicants to the Teacher Certification Program.
 Applicants must take the test no later than April 30, 2015 to be considered for admission to the Summer 2015 class.
 Visit the WEST website for a Study Guide, registration details, and other information about the test.

 For information on WEST-B alternatives Click here!

 For information on WEST-B exemptions Click here!

-WEST-E tests are not required for admission, but are required to be taken within our Teacher Certification Program.
-Review the WEST Schedule for required/suggested test dates.
+WEST-E and NES tests are not required for admission, but are required to be taken within our Teacher Certification Program.
+Review the WEST/ NES Schedule for suggested test dates.